Sahilj11/Learning-notes/Notes/MCA/1st Sem/CN/CN Final notes.md

 The protocols used to determine who goes next on a multi-access channel belong to a sub-layer of the data link layer called the MAC (Medium Access Control) sub-layer.
 The MAC sub-layer is especially important in LANs, many of which use a multi-access channel as the basis for communication.

+## Functions
+- It provides an abstraction of the physical layer to the LLC and upper layers of the OSI network.
+- It is responsible for encapsulating frames so that they are suitable for transmission via the physical medium.
+- It resolves the addressing of source station as well as the destination station, or groups of destination stations.
+- It performs multiple access resolutions when more than one data frame is to be transmitted.
+It determines the channel access methods for transmission.
+- It also performs collision resolution and initiating retransmission in case of collisions.
+- It generates the frame check sequences and thus contributes to protection against transmission errors.
 ## Channel Allocation problem
 ### Static Channel allocation
 The traditional way of allocating a single channel, eg. a telephone line, among multiple competing users is Frequency Division Multiplexing (FDM).
 If there are N users, the bandwidth is divided into N equal-sized portions, each user being assigned one portion

 If the spectrum is cut up into N regions and fewer than N users are currently interested in communicating, a large piece of valuable spectrum will be wasted.
 If more than N users want to communicate, some of them will be denied permission for lack of bandwidth, even if some of the users who have been assigned a frequency band hardly ever transmit or receive anything.

+- Time Division Multiple Access (TDMA) – With TDMA the time axis is divided into time slots of a fixed length.
+	- Each user is allocated a fixed set of time slots at which it can transmit.
+	- TDMA requires that users be synchronized to a common clock.
+Typically extra overhead bits are required for synchronization.
+- Frequency Division Multiple Access (FDMA) – With FDMA the available frequency bandwidth is divided into disjoint frequency bands.
+	- A fixed band is allocated to each user.
+FDMA requires a guard band between user frequency bands to avoid cross-talk.
+	- Another static allocation technique is Code Division Multiple Access (CDMA), which is used in many wireless networks
 ### Dynamic channel allocation

 **Dynamic Channel Allocation:**